AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/calculate-hours-fte-for-users-roles-resource-planner.md

 </div>
 -->

-### Calculate the Available Hours and FTE for a job role in the Resource Planner
+### Calculate the Available Hours and FTE for a job role in the Resource Planner {#calculate-the-available-hours-and-fte-for-a-job-role-in-the-resource-planner}

 You first have to calculate the user availability, and then you can calculate the availability of each of their job roles.